 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.

 This is also common for anyone raised in an environment where the adults responsible for them were emotionally withdrawn and unable to form bonds.
-For children, many of their habits and emotion management skills come from their guardian.
+For children, many of their habits and emotion management skills come from their guardians.
 If their guardian was emotionally withdrawn, this could have been passed down.

 How to tell if you're emotionally withdrawn